-It is inadvisable for a student to submit a dissertation without the explicit consent of their supervisor.
+It is inadvisable for a student to submit a dissertation against the advice of his/her supervisor.
 Normally three months before final submission a supervisor will put in place arrangements for an external examiner to assess the dissertation.
 While students are encouraged to discuss possible choices of external examiners with their supervisors, the responsibility for selecting an appropriate external examiner belongs to the supervisor and Head of School.